Awareness of diversity is growing

 These main areas refer to missing or limited career opportunities within an organization, no coach or mentor, and lack of feedback.

-Comments such as "Lack of future opportunities in the current organization", "There was no talent management in the company" and "Longer established employees in positions that have no plans to move sideways or up" indicate organizations that are aware of the importance of internal Career development and promotion planning are little aware.
+Comments such as "Lack of future opportunities in the current organization", "There was no talent management in the company" and "Longer established employees in positions who have no plans to move sideways or upwards" indicate organizations that are aware of the importance of internal Career development and promotion planning are little aware.